recursive-research/beta-protocol/README.md

 Upon deployment, the `Vault` is in Phase Zero.
 Note that the `Pool`'s functionality is also restricted based on the current phase of the `Vault`.

-The Vault deployer sets the `maxEth`, `feeTo`, and `feeAmount` state variables on deployment. `maxEth` is the total amount of `ETH` deposits that the Vault will accept.
-It can be modified by the contract owner during phase 1. `feeTo` is the address to which the protocol fee will be sent. `feeAmount` is the amount (out of 1000) that will be claimed as a protocol fee on profits from ETH depositors.
+The Vault deployer sets the `feeTo`, `feeAmount`, and `WETH` state variables on deployment. `feeTo` is the address to which the protocol fee will be sent. `feeAmount` is the amount (out of 1000) that will be claimed as a protocol fee on profits from ETH depositors. `WETH` is the address of the WETH9 contract.

 After deployment, the vault owner will be able to deploy new pools by calling `deployPool`.
 This creates a new `Pool` instance for a `token`.
 Each pool is deployed with a few important arguments: